husus/CIMP-project/README.md

-# Uplifting Model applied to a fictitious video streaming company
+# Uplift Modeling applied to a fictitious video streaming company